-For the past year, I have spent a lot of time down the rabbit hole, examining the western and eastern medicinal approaches to allergies and asthma.
-As with other complicated health issues, the more I studied, the more research I followed, the more I realized there is a lot that isn’t known yet, particularly as it pertains to horses.
+For the past year, I’ve spent a lot of time down the rabbit hole, examining the Western and Eastern medicinal approaches to horse allergies and equine asthma.
+As with other complicated health issues, the more I studied, the more research I followed, the more I realized there is a lot that isn’t known yet—particularly as it pertains to horses.

 What we DO know:

 • Horses with asthma experience an imbalance between the chemical reduction and oxidation reactions in the body (or “redox”).
 The oxidation state is what is present in asthma.